Enrolment is contingent on successfully applying for a placement position with an employer before census date.

 |Study Period||Start date||Census date||WW date||End date|

-- demonstrate the application of ICT knowledge and skills to support business processes and decision making to help an organisation achieve its objectives.
+- Apply ICT knowledge and skills to assist an organisation achieve its objectives.

-- demonstrate the interpersonal skills of teamwork, creativity, initiative, and working independently and ethically in a range of work experiences.
+- Apply interpersonal skills of teamwork, creativity, initiative, and working independently and ethically in a range of work experiences.

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|

 1 Please refer to more information on student contribution amounts.

 2 Please refer to more information on eligibility and Approved Pathway courses.

 3 Please refer to more information on eligibility for HECS-HELP.

 4 Please refer to more information on eligibility for FEE-HELP.